catdad-experiments/puppeteer-tracing-bug-repro/README.md

 node app.js
 ```

+When you run this, it will generate a performance trace in `output/trace.json`, which can be opened by dragging and dropping it into the Performance tab of Chrome Dev Tools.

 _Please excuse any bad practices in the code.
 It is meant to reproduce an issue rather than demonstrate the best way to automate this test scenario._